-Traffic campaigns in the Trafficking component of DCM.
+Traffic campaigns in the Trafficking component of Campaign Manager.
 Use this guide for details on how to navigate, search, edit items, handle tags, and manage access.
 Learn more below.

 Topics in this article